EPCCed/safe-docs/docs/safe-for-users.md

 2. Click "Create an account"
 3. Fill in your personal details.
 You can come back later and change them if you wish
 4. Click "Register"
 5. You are now registered.
-Your SAFE password will be emailed to the email address you provided.
-You can then login with that email address and password
+The SAFE will send an email to the email address you provided.
+This will contain a single-use link you can use to set your password.

 At this point your account is registered on the SAFE but you do not have a machine account on the service machine.